-- the timing of our planned investigational new drug application (IND) submissions for our lead drug candidates and other drug candidates; - the timing and conduct of our clinical trial programs for our lead drug candidates NX-2127, NX-1607, NX-5948, DeTIL-0255 and other drug candidates, including statements regarding the timing of initiation of the clinical trials; - the timing of, and our ability to obtain, marketing approvals for our lead drug candidates NX-2127 and NX-1607 and other drug candidates; - our plans to pursue research and development of other drug candidates; - the potential advantages of our DELigase platform and our drug candidates; - · the extent to which our scientific approach and DELigase platform may potentially address a broad range of diseases; - the potential benefits of our arrangements with Sanofi S.A. and Gilead Sciences, Inc.; - the timing of and our ability to obtain and maintain regulatory approvals for our drug candidates; - the potential receipt of revenue from future sales of our drug candidates; - the rate and degree of market acceptance and clinical utility of our drug candidates; - our estimates regarding the potential market opportunity for our drug candidates; - · our sales, marketing and distribution capabilities and strategy; - our ability to establish and maintain arrangements for the manufacturing of our drug candidates; - the impact of the ongoing coronavirus (COVID-19) pandemic on our business, clinical trials, financial condition, liquidity and results of operations; - the potential achievement of milestones and receipt of royalty payments under our collaborations; - · our ability to enter into additional collaborations with third parties; - our intellectual property position; - our estimates regarding expenses, future revenues, capital requirements and needs for additional financing; - · the impact of government laws and regulations; and - our competitive position.
+- the timing of our planned investigational new drug application (IND) submissions for our lead drug candidates and other drug candidates; - the timing and conduct of our clinical trial programs for our lead drug candidates NX-2127, NX-1607, NX-5948, DeTIL-0255 and other drug candidates, including statements regarding the timing of initiation of the clinical trials; - the timing of, and our ability to obtain, marketing approvals for our lead drug candidates NX-2127, NX-1607, NX-5948, DeTIL-0255 and other drug candidates; - our plans to pursue research and development of other drug candidates; - the potential advantages of our DELigase platform and our drug candidates; - the extent to which our scientific approach and DELigase platform may potentially address a broad range of diseases; - the potential benefits of our arrangements with Sanofi S.A. and Gilead Sciences, Inc.; - the timing of and our ability to obtain and maintain regulatory approvals for our drug candidates; - the potential receipt of revenue from future sales of our drug candidates; - the rate and degree of market acceptance and clinical utility of our drug candidates; - our estimates regarding the potential market opportunity for our drug candidates; - our sales, marketing and distribution capabilities and strategy; - our ability to establish and maintain arrangements for the manufacturing of our drug candidates; - the impact of the ongoing coronavirus (COVID-19) pandemic, including the resurgence of cases relating to the spread of the Delta variant, on our business, clinical trials, financial condition, liquidity and results of operations; - the potential achievement of milestones and receipt of royalty payments under our collaborations; - our ability to enter into additional collaborations with third parties; - our intellectual property position; - our estimates regarding expenses, future revenues, capital requirements and needs for additional financing; - the impact of government laws and regulations; and - our competitive position.